 Call for Proposals - FY 2023

-The proposal must address the selection criteria provided in Attachment A or B. Proposals may be submitted with one or multiple HUC12s.
-Proposals must be submitted to Keith Kloubec at email@example.com by COB Wednesday, June 15, 2022.
-The Watershed Subcommittee of the Minnesota State Technical Advisory Committee (STAC) will review and select proposals, utilizing the STAC Watershed Selection Criteria and Attachment C. The Subcommittee will then make recommendations to the Minnesota STAC and State Conservationist on which proposals to submit to the National review board for final selection.
+The proposal must address the selection criteria provided in Attachment A, B, or C. An optional Watershed Assessment template has been created that can be used for submission.
+The Watershed Assessment Checklist (Attachment D) should be included for NWQI submissions and the SWPA Checklist (Attachment E) should be included for SWPA submissions.
+Proposals may be submitted with one or multiple HUC12s.
+Proposals must be submitted to Keith Kloubec at firstname.lastname@example.org or Courtney Cheever at email@example.com by COB Wednesday, July 12, 2023.
+The Watershed Subcommittee of the Minnesota State Technical Advisory Committee (STAC) will review and select proposals, utilizing the STAC Watershed Selection Criteria.
+The Subcommittee will then make recommendations to the Minnesota STAC and State Conservationist on which proposals to submit to the National review board for final selection.

 Ready to get started?